-Students enrolled in the combined bachelor’s and master’s program in Women’s Studies may elect to follow one of three Culminating Experiences already in place: Thesis, Internship or Two-Course Option.
-The degree requirements are the same as those for the regular M.S. program in Women’s Studies with the following exception: the combined bachelor’s and master’s requires 3 fewer units of planned electives.
+Students enrolled in the accelerated bachelor’s and master’s program in Women’s Studies may elect to follow one of three Culminating Experiences already in place: Thesis, Internship or Two-Course Option.
+The degree requirements are the same as those for the regular M.S. program in Women’s Studies with the following exception: the accelerated bachelor’s and master’s requires 3 fewer units of planned electives.
 All M.S. students in this program, regardless of their plan, are expected to demonstrate a proficiency in research and meet the requirements of all learning outcomes listed for both undergraduate and graduate programs.

 Students may apply for this program during the first term of their junior year, i.e. after earning 60 units.
 Students may begin the program once they have completed a minimum of 75 but have not exceeded a maximum of 96 units in their undergraduate programs, including units earned from advanced placement.
-Transfer students must have completed a minimum of two terms as full-time students at Towson University before applying to the combined program.
+Transfer students must have completed a minimum of two terms as full-time students at Towson University before applying to the accelerated program.

 - A minimum undergraduate GPA of 3.25, overall and in the major, at the time of application, is required for full admission to the program.
 All GPA calculations for admission are based on the last 60 units of undergraduate study.

 - Applicants must be a full-time Women’s Studies undergraduate major.

 - Applicants must submit recommendation from a current WMST faculty member in the form of a nomination letter.